 Following the interview process, the interview panel will put forward a proposal with recommendations for the selection of RESPIRE4 fellowship recipients to the ERS Science Council, to then be ratified by the ERS Executive Committee.
-Applicants will be informed during the 1st half of August 2021 of the final outcome of their application and will then receive feedback from the evaluation process (peer-review and - if applicable - interview).
+Applicants will be informed by mid-August 2022 of the final outcome of their application and will then receive feedback from the evaluation process (peer-review and - if applicable - interview).